EiNSTeiN-/roadrunner-filament-sensor/manual/ASSEMBLY.md

 <img src="../images/manual/015_soldered.jpg" height="200">

-Solder the 5V and GND pads on the AS5600 board to the 5V and GND pads on the RP2040.
+Solder the VCC and GND pads on the AS5600 board to the 3V3 and GND pads on the RP2040.
+The AS5600 board can be powered by 5V only if the 0Ω resistance (R1) is removed!

 <img src="../images/manual/015_soldered_2.jpg" height="200">